Find Cheap Homeowners Insurance Quotes in Your Area

 How to file a claim for lost or damaged jewelry

 If your jewelry is stolen, you should first contact the police to report the theft.
-Be sure to provide as much information as possible about the stolen jewelry and request a copy of the police report in the event your insurer asks for it.
+Be sure to provide as much information as possible about the stolen jewelry and request a copy of the police report for your insurer.
 If there is a situation where your jewelry is damaged from a source covered by whichever type of policy you own, take pictures of the damaged pieces and the source of the damage.

 The next step is to contact your home insurance provider.
 If you have separate jewelry protection insurance, you'll need to contact the insurer of the jewelry insurance policy and not your home insurance company.
 When you contact your insurer, you will have to give details as to what happened to your jewelry.
 Depending on the type of coverage you have, you may have to pay a deductible before beginning the replacement or repair process.

 Your insurer may require you to use a jeweler or other company of their choice.
 With a jewelry protection insurance policy, your insurer would permit you to have repair or replacement work done at a jeweler of your choice, and would provide you with the same kind and quality of jewelry as the missing or damaged piece.
 The covered amount of your jewelry with jewelry protection insurance is the appraised value of the piece after you pay your deductible, if your policy has one.